 - Most common type of gastrointestinal diverticula

-- Diverticulosis: merely describes the presence of multiple colonic diverticula without evidence of infection
+- Diverticulosis: the presence of multiple colonic diverticula without evidence of infection

 Epidemiological data refers to the US, unless otherwise specified.